edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

   - ✅ Tailwind CSS (Updated to v4)
   - Next.js
   - React
-  - Sanity
+  - ✅ Sanity (Updated to 3.79.0)
 - ✅ Removed unnecessary @sanity/demo package
+- ✅ Updated all Sanity-related packages:
+  - @sanity/icons to 3.7.0
+  - @sanity/preview-url-secret to 2.1.5
+  - @sanity/react-loader to 1.10.47
+  - @sanity/ui to 2.15.5
+  - @sanity/vision to 3.79.0
+  - sanity-image to 1.0.0
+  - sanity-plugin-asset-source-unsplash to 3.0.3
-- Recommendation: Update remaining dependencies to their latest stable versions
+- Recommendation: Update remaining core dependencies (Next.js and React) to their latest stable versions
 - Assessment:
   - Some breaking changes are expected but should be straightforward to resolve
   - No significant problems anticipated during the update process